learn-co-curriculum/dsc-image-classification-lab/README.md

 import os
 os.mkdir('New_Folder_Name')
 ```
 Start by creating top level folders for the train, validation and test sets.
 Then, use your pandas dataframe to split the example images for each breed of dog into a 80% train set, and 10% validation and test sets.
 Use `os.path.join()` with the information from the dataframe to construct the relevant file path.
 With this, place the relevant images using the `shutil.copy()` into the appropriate directory.

+>> **Note**: It is worthwhile to try this exercise on your own, but you can also use the images stored under the `'data_org_subset/'` folder of this repository, in which the Kaggle dataset has already been subset and preprocessed.

 ```python